mautic/developer-documentation-new/docs/plugins/data.rst

 Plugin schema migrations
 -------------------------

 Mautic Core uses :xref:`Doctrine migrations<Doctrine migrations bundle>` to manage schema changes.
-Plugins don't have access to this as migration files must be located in Core's ``migrations`` directory.
+Plugins don't have access to this as migration files are in Core's ``migrations`` directory.

 Mautic provides a way for Plugins to manage their schema changes through the Integration bundle's ``\Mautic\IntegrationsBundle\Migration\Engine``.
 Mautic automatically handles migrations if the :ref:`Plugin's bundle class<File and directory structure>` extends ``Mautic\IntegrationsBundle\Bundle\AbstractPluginBundle``.